-This is a guest blog, written by Alec Alessandra, M.B.A, former John Deere Executive, former IMEC Board Member, and Senior Strategist of Strategic Impact Partners, and Robert Pojasek, Ph.D, Senior Strategist of Strategic Impact Partners.
+This is a guest blog, written by Alec Alessandra, M.B.A, former John Deere Executive, former IMEC Board Member, and Senior Strategist of Strategic Impact Partners, and our friend Robert Pojasek, Ph.D., Harvard University.

 Many small and medium-sized supplier organizations are receiving notices from their larger sourcing customers to implement a variety of different international standards at their facilities.
 These standards could include: